bpmolinari/nina/content/family/molinari/_index.md

 >I respectfully report that this is the leading Wine saloon and restaurant kept and frequented by Italians in Perth.
 The place is well-conducted, and although exclusively frequented by Italians, could not be called an Italian Club.
 As the present licensee is an old man, it is probable that Molinari will apply for the license of these premises if his naturalisation is granted.
 Molinari always gave me every assistance in tracing Italians and other foreigners wanted for evasions of the War Precautions Act, and was always willing to assist in obtaining the required information.

-Perhaps Bernardo was unaware of these competing threads.
 In any event the objection was to no avail as his Certificate of Naturalisation was awarded on 20 January 1920.

 This was just as well, for on 9 February 1920  both De Giovanni and Molinari were convicted of the charge

 >Each of you on January 11 were in possession of 68 bottles of Swan beer, seized at 559 Wellington Street, by virtue of a search warrant issued under the provisions of the Illicit sale of Liquor Act, 1913

 They didn't need to be caught selling beer in a wine saloon, mere possession was enough.
 One wonders if the Law had something better to do.
-Clearly Lieut.
+Clearly, Lieut.
 Colonel Peck was apoplectic.
-He promptly wrote to the Home and territories Department on 11 February, attaching the clipping from The Daily News, and doubling down his objection.
+He promptly wrote to the Home and Territories Department on 11 February, attaching the clipping from The Daily News, and doubling down his objection.
 The WA branch of the internal security service had little better to do than to note that an Italian had committed the un-Australian crime of being in possession of bottles of Swan Lager.

 Bernardo managed to slowly finesse his problem.
-An application to transfer the license from De Antonio was refused on 26 April 1920. this seems to be rather moot, as dear old Antonio was
+An application to transfer the license from De Antonio was refused on 26 April 1920.
+This seems to be rather moot, as dear old Antonio was
 [buried](http://nla.gov.au/nla.news-article27679416)
 on 8 April.
 The license seems to have been transferred to the trustee of Antonio's estate and it was finally transferred from the trustee, Peter Porcelli, to Bernardo in September 1920.